varnerlab/CHEME-4800-5800-Labs-AY-2024/week-3/Lab-3b/README.md

 Watch the [Bubble sort video](https://www.youtube.com/watch?v=uJLwnsLn0_Q), then break up into teams of 2-3 people and take `5 min` to walk through all the files (starting with `Include.jl` in the `root` directory) in `Lab-3b`.

 ### Tasks
 * Once you understand all the codes (or at least the purpose of each file), take `15 min` to complete the implementation of the `bubble_sort` function in the `Compute.jl` file.
+Don't overthink this: it's only `3` lines of code!
 You can execute the `testme_bubble_sort.jl` script to test your implementation.
     * Is the `random_input_array` sorted after calling the `bubble_sort` function?

 ```julia